 Editor Instructions: change the second paragraph as follows:

 The TSPEC allows a set of parameters more extensive than may be needed, or may be available, for any particular instance of parameterized QoS traffic.
 Unless indicated otherwise, fields that follow the TS Info field are set to 0 for any unspecified parameter values.
 STAs set the value of any parameters to unspecified if they have no information for setting that parameter.
-The non-AP DBand STA that responds with an ADDTS response frame and the HC may can change the value of parameters that have been set unspecified by the STA to any value that it deems appropriate, including leaving them unspecified.
+The DBand STA that responds with an ADDTS response frame and the HC may can change the value of parameters that have been set unspecified by the STA to any value that it deems appropriate, including leaving them unspecified.

 Editor Instructions: change (Figure 8-188—TS Info field) to replace the reserved subfield (B17-B23) as follows